search-openmobilesearch

 This return is applicable for an Individual or Hindu Undivided Family (HUF), who is Resident other than Not Ordinarily Resident or a Firm (other than LLP) which is a Resident having Total Income up to ₹ 50 lakh and having income from Business or Profession which is computed on a presumptive basis (u/s 44AD / 44ADA / 44AE) and income from any of the following sources:

-Salary / Pension One House Property Other sources (Interest, Family Pension Dividend etc.) Agricultural Income up to ₹ 5,000
+Other sources (Interest, Family Pension Dividend etc.)

-Note:
+Note: 1

-ITR-4 cannot be used by a person who:
+ITR-4 not applicable to a person who:

-(a) is a Director in a company
+1. is a Director in a company.

-Please note that ITR-4 (Sugam) is not mandatory.
+ITR-4 (Sugam) is not mandatory.
 It is a simplified return form to be used by an Assessee, at his option, if he is eligible to declare Profits and Gains from Business and Profession on presumptive basis u/s 44AD, 44ADA or 44AE.

 Forms Applicable